The following information will give a short introduction to seat reservations:

 - Countries where reservations are rarely needed: Belgium, Luxembourg, Netherlands, Switzerland, Germany, Austria, Czech Republic, Denmark, Great Britain (often needed, but free of charge), & Ireland.

-- Countries where an extra-cost reservation is almost always needed: France, Italy, Spain, Portugal & Sweden.
+- Countries where an extra-cost reservation is almost always needed: France, Italy, Spain, Portugal, Norway& Sweden.

-- In Central & Eastern Europe the situation varies, some trains you can just hop on, other trains require a seat reservation, as shown in the timetables with an 'R' symbol.
+- In Central & Eastern Europe the situation varies, some trains you can just hop on, other trains require a seat reservation, as shown in the timetables with a ‘seat reservations required' message.
 If you need a reservation, it usually only costs 2€-4€ and can be made either online or at the station until shortly before departure.

 - Overnight sleeper trains: You always need to pay a supplement and make a reservation for a sleeper or couchette on overnight trains, in all countries.